 Replacement of network equipment - firewalls, routers, network switches, wireless access points, software modules and licenses.
-Tape library replacements.
+We have purchased a number of firewalls, network switches and wireless access points and are targeting more hardware to procure to update our environments.

 OFFICE OF ENVIRONMENT